-Today, various parts of the group continue to be involved in banking, finance and property, across the continents.
+Today, various parts of the group continue to be involved in banking and finance across the continents.
 Family members take leading roles alongside seasoned professionals from varied backgrounds, selected for their probity and dedication to their clients.

-It is this international scope, breadth of experience and integrity which ultimately lies at the heart of our offering and ensures we can correctly weigh opportunities against the risks inherent in volatile developed capital markets.
+It is this international scope, breadth of experience and integrity which ultimately lies at the heart of our offering and helps us weigh opportunities against the risks inherent in volatile developed capital markets.

 However large we grow, however many offices we open, you can be sure that we will always stay true to the character of the original Baron, Jean-Conrad Hottinger (1764-1841) who was described in the press as “a gentleman of considerable credit and reputation”.

 We are proud to have been named ‘Family Office of the Year’ in 2017, 2019 and 2020.*

 Five ducat coin (17g gold), 1720

 This medallion was possibly made to celebrate the centenary of the birth of Johann Heinrich Hottinger, the famous Reformist, Protestant Theologian and Orientalist.